Jimmy Lake: Washington

 Lake joined the Washington Huskies staff in 2014 as a defensive backs coach under head coach Chris Petersen.
 This was his second stint at the school after serving one year under Keith Gilbertson in 2004.
 In 2016, he was promoted to co-defensive coordinator.
 On December 2, 2019, Petersen announced he would step down as Washington's head coach at the end of the 2019 season, and Lake would be his successor.
-Washington suspended Lake without pay on November 8, 2021, after he shoved one of his players the previous weekend.
+Washington suspended Lake without pay on November 8, 2021, after he tried to separate a player from a sideline scrum by hitting him in the facemask, then shoving him in the back as he tried to walk away, the previous weekend.
 Washington fired Lake on November 14.
 Washington did not choose to fire him for cause, and will pay his $9.9 million buyout.
 Defensive coordinator Bob Gregory replaced Lake as interim head coach.
 Lake's tenure as Washington's head coach was tumultuous and full of issues both on and off the field.

-Los Angeles Rams
+Los Angeles Rams (first stint)

-On February 16, 2023, Lake was hired as a defensive assistant by the Los Angeles Rams.
+On February 16, 2023, Lake was hired as assistant head coach by the Los Angeles Rams.

+Atlanta Falcons

+On January 29, 2024, Lake was hired to be the defensive coordinator for the Atlanta Falcons.
+Lake followed head coach Raheem Morris to Atlanta having served on staff with him both with the Tampa Bay Buccaneers and the Los Angeles Rams.
+On January 11, 2025, the Falcons announced that they had fired Lake after one season.

+Los Angeles Rams (second stint)

+On February 25, 2025, Lake's return to the Rams was announced with the job title of senior defensive assistant.